serverless/fdk-tmp/README.md

 ## Benefits
-*- Works with any deployment tool (including non-Serverless Framework tools):*
+- *Works with any deployment tool (including non-Serverless Framework tools):*
   - Example written for using it with the Serverless Framework
   - Example written for using it with SAM
   - Example written for using it with CloudFormation
   - Example written for using it with Terraform
-*- Offers convenience and standardization:*
+- *Offers convenience and standardization:*
   - Built on immutability
   - Data transformations
   - Uniform experience across FaaS providers